Table of Content

 While these DIY instructions are easy-to-follow, they do require that you are familiar with and understand the functioning of your home’s electrical system.
 It is always recommended to work with a certified electrician who can ensure that your system is in compliance with relevant codes so your home remains guarded against electric fires.

-Install GFCI outlets, both at your home and workplace, primarily for safety reasons.
+You should definetly install GFCI outlets, both at your home and workplace, primarily for safety reasons.
 Remember to get them installed only from the licensed electricians and professionals.
 You cannot put a price on the safety of your loved ones and GFCI outlets will offer you a peace of mind in that aspect.
-We, at D & F Liquidators have high quality GFCI outlets that you can install at your home at competitive prices.
-Contact us to know more.